Civil Rights

 The hearing is scheduled for 2 PM tomorrow in conference room 2B of the state Department of Administration Building, 1 Capitol Hill, Providence, RI 02908.

-Posted in Civil Rights, Featured, Infrastructure, Rhode Island, Transportation | Tagged ACLU of RI, Charles St Martin, Marcela Betancur, Rhode Island Department of Transportation, Rhode Island Turnpike and Bridge Authority, ridot, RITBA |
+Posted in Civil Rights, Featured, Infrastructure, Rhode Island, Transportation | Tagged ACLU of RI, Charles St Martin, Marcela Betancur, Rhode Island Department of Transportation, Rhode Island Turnpike and Bridge Authority, ridot, RITBA | Leave a response

 By Steve Ahlquist on October 4, 2017